arthrod/open-webui/Scores.md

 ---

 ### 8. **Sarcastic and Dismissive**
 - "Oh sure, like your opinion matters."
-P
 - "Yeah, because you’re such an expert, right?"
 - "Keep talking, no one’s listening."